Talwood, Queensland

-Talwood is a town in the rural locality of North Talwood in Goondiwindi Region, Queensland, Australia.
+Talwood is a rural town and locality in Goondiwindi Region, Queensland, Australia.

+On 17 May 2024, the Queensland Government decided to amalgamate the localities of North Talwood and South Talwood into a single locality called Talwood (with the already existing town of Talwood as its main urban area).

 Geography

-Talwood is at the southern edge of the locality of North Talwood, immediately north of the boundary of South Talwood.
+The town lies in the south-east of the locality.
+Prior to the 2024 amalgamation, the town of Talwood was at the southern edge of the locality of North Talwood, immediately north of the boundary of South Talwood.